Different sources

 Always consider the source for both peer-reviewed articles and articles published in other journals.
 Articles that are not peer reviewed can still be relevant and good.

-The essay is a personalized form of an article.
-It is clearly shaped by the authors, and often contain their opinions and attitudes.
-The author can use personal experiences, anecdotes, or methaphors as illustrative examples.
+The classical essay is a personalized form of an article that is clearly shaped by the author’s opinions and attitudes.
+The author may use personal experiences, anecdotes, or methaphors as illustrative examples.
 It is often written with the intention to entertain and can be presented in a more approachable language.
-The essay falls into a genre of writing between subject and prose based writing.
+The classical essay falls into a genre of writing between subject and prose based writing.

 # Popular science article